 The world-famous landmark of Barcelona, another Gaudi’s masterpiece.
 Despite initial concerns that the project would never be completed, now it’s announced that the basilica will be ready … in 2026, for the centenary of its main designer death.
 Be sure to also go inside this spectacular church!
 Amazing stained glass, the mixture of lights and stone’s color makes it look like there is a delicate mist under the ceiling.
 It creates a truly mystical atmosphere.
 Walking between aisles will give you the impression of… walking in the woods.
 Gaudi designed the columns as trees with numerous branches!

 Try freshly made hot churros

 Barcelona in winter may get a bit cold sometimes.
 Need to warm up?
 Try hot churros!
-Made of deep-fried pastry are rather a dietician‘s nightmare, but dipped in warm chocolate sauce bring smiles to every face.
+Made of deep-fried pastry, churro is rather a dietician‘s nightmare, but dipped in warm chocolate sauce bring smiles to every face.

 Most fabulous panoramic view of Barcelona

 Take a bottle of cava, snacks and a blanket and head to Búnquers del Carmel.
 Here you can admire the most beautiful views of Barcelona.
 Quarters of the buildings stretching to La Barceloneta beach, along with the giant Sagrada Familia.
 On the right side, in the distance, Montjuic.
 The whole city seen from this perspective looks so peaceful and quiet… Maybe it’s a good idea for Valentine’s Day date?

 If you decide to visit Barcelona in the last week of Carnival, be prepared for a true festival madness.
 However, various types of events are held here throughout the whole Carnival.
 There is a good chance that you will see also famous Catalan human towers (Castellers), an integral part of many events in the city!